CALL FOR PAPERS “In medias res: Decolonial Interventions”

 Special issue Editors

 Dr. Su-Ming Khoo, Lecturer, Department of Political Science and Sociology, National University of Ireland, Galway

 Dr. Sayan Dey, Assistant Professor, Amity Law School, Amity University, India

-- Excavate, unlearn and repair structures of exclusion and injustice such as racism and sexism, and impasses of anti-racism and anti-sexism
+- Excavate, unlearn and repair structures of exclusion and injustice such as racism, sexism, misogyny, homo- and transphobia and impasses of anti-racism, anti-sexism, anti-misogyny and the like.